 For 2021 the World Cup will return to Les Gets after taking a forced hiatus in 2020.
 The event will be held on the weekend of July 3rd & 4th, with the World Cup circus rolling into town for setup from Monday 28th June.
-With things finally starting to look brighter for 2021, we are stoked to get stoked for a season of riding bikes and watching pro level racing again and with a BRAND NEW TRACK under construction the hype train gets even wilder!
+We are stoked to get stoked for a season of riding bikes and watching pro level racing again and with a BRAND NEW TRACK under construction the hype train gets even wilder!
 Read on the find out more....

 In 2019, the crowds in attendance were in excess of 50,000 over the course of the weekend and the downhill event on the Sunday was the main draw.
 The track used a twist on the famous World Cup and World Championships tracks of years gone by, the same used for Crankworx when Les Gets hosted the festival 2016 - 2018.
 It's a rider favourite with old school flat out top and bottom sections, while the middle forest is steep, technical and full of features.